Back to Info

 • Neighbor and consumer disputes

-In Bibb County, small claims cases are handled through the District Court of Bibb County, located at:
+In Bibb County, small claims cases are handled through the District Court of Bibb County located at 35 Court Square East Centreville, AL 35042.

 Small Claims Court Limits in Bibb County